hadro/654fa17/syllabus/Hadro_lis654fa17_syllabus.md

 > An Introduction to RDF for Librarians (of a Metadata Bent)
 > <http://ruthtillman.com/introduction-rdf-librarians-metadata/>

-**October 25 — The Ebook Question (Copyright, Licensing, Contracts, and First Sale in a Digital World)**
+**November 1 — The Ebook Question (Copyright, Licensing, Contracts, and First Sale in a Digital World)**

+Due: Technology and Service Inspiration Post 3

 Readings: